haunterdev/TubeTransportSystem-Reforged-1.12.2/README.md

   takes its direction from the face you place it on.

 ## Changes from the 1.7.10 original

-Everything below is deliberate.
-Anything not listed here behaves as it did in 0.6.

 - The undirected tube has its own greyed out item texture so it is not mistaken for a directed one, and its tooltip explains that it faces the side you place it on.